What is a cricket?

 Is the treatment safe?

 Yes, our treatment methods are safe for use around people, pets, and plants.
-We use the least amount of material possible to solve your pest problem whether that is using natural products, baits, mechanical means, or conventional produces.
+We use the least amount of material possible to solve your pest problem whether that is using natural products, baits, mechanical means, or conventional products.

 We follow very strict guidelines, and all of our conventional products are EPA registered.
 Our trained and experienced service technicians will also inform you of any specific safety measures that may need to be taken before treatment begins.